 Oven Roasted Broccoli is a super easy side dish and healthy too!
 It’s easy to make and goes with just about any dinner you can think of.
-The combination of the right amount of heat in the oven, along with a few ingredients for flavor will keep you coming back for more.
+The secret to tasty broccoli is a combination of the right amount of heat in the oven, along with a few ingredients for flavor that will keep you coming back for more.

 - Olive oil – provides a nice flavor, but I’ve also used avocado oil as well when I do the Asian version from the variations listed below.

 - Garlic – just a touch of fresh minced garlic cloves goes a long way towards making this broccoli a side dish you’ll make weekly.
 If you’re not a fan of mincing up garlic, try using a garlic press.
 It really speeds things up, and it has an unbeatable flavor compared to a jarred garlic, (which I really don’t recommend).
 If fresh garlic is completely out of the question, try using 1/2-1 teaspoon of garlic granules to your taste.